How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 Florida's reform success has not gone unnoticed:

-Understanding why home insurance rates increase often leads back to these legal environments — and the states that fix them first will likely see the most relief for policyholders.
+Understanding why home insurance rates increase often leads back to these legal environments, and the states that fix them first will likely see the most relief for policyholders.
+For a deeper look at what's coming, see our 2026 state-by-state legislation and reform guide.
 If you're already struggling with affordability, it's worth reviewing your options when coverage becomes too expensive.

 Smart Savings Made Simple!